shannonpileggi/growing-into-r/README.md

 ---

 ⚡ abbreviated for an R-Ladies Philly lightning talk June 16, 2021 _Leveraging the R community for a job interview_

+---

+♻️ repeated on Sep 15, 2021 for a joint meet up with R-Ladies Coventry and R-Ladies Utrecht